 - A. A land use plan shall be proposed for the area to be included within the PD.
 The land use plan shall be defined primarily by the current Township Zoning Ordinance Districts applicable to the various land use areas of the PD. - B. Uses permitted and uses permitted subject to special use permit approval in this Ordinance may be allowed within the districts identified on the PD plan, except that some uses may be specifically prohibited from districts designated on the PD plan.
 Conditions applicable to uses permitted subject to special use permit approval shall be used as guidelines for design and layout but may be varied by the Planning Commission provided such conditions are indicated on the PD plan. - C. The Township may allow uses not permitted in the district if specifically noted on the PD plan.
 All uses not permitted in the district but part of an approved PD plan must be specified in the approval and PD development agreement.
-The allowed uses not permitted in the district shall not occupy more than fifty (50%) percent of the developed area, excluding the area dedicated to circulation, parking, and utility infrastructure, at any given phase of development.
+The allowed uses not permitted in the district shall not occupy more than fifty (50%) percent of the developed area of each phase, excluding the area dedicated to circulation, parking, and utility infrastructure, at any given phase of development.
+The Planning Commission shall consider the amount of area, the intensity of each use, and precent of the total value of the project, of the uses not permitted under convential zoning when allowing these uses.